vvn9847/SONiC/routing-loading-time-enhancement-HLD.md

 ### 9.1 System test
 - All modules should maintain the time sequence of route loading.
 - All modules should support WarmRestart.
-- No routes should stay in redis pipeline longer than configured interval.
+- No routes should remain in redis pipeline longer than configured interval.
 - No data should remain in ring buffer when system finishes routing loading.
 - System should be able to install/remove/set routes (faster than before).